Abhijeet-somkuwar/advance_attendence_system_using-Face_recognition-/README.md

 Press 'q' to exit the application.

 Configuration
-images_folder_path: Path to the folder containing images of known individuals.
+'images_folder_path': Path to the folder containing images of known individuals.

-webcam_video_stream: Initialize the video stream (default is set to the default camera). attendance.xlsx: Excel file to store attendance records.
+'webcam_video_stream': Initialize the video stream (default is set to the default camera).

+'attendance.xlsx': Excel file to store attendance records.

 Notes
 The attendance is marked and saved in an Excel file (attendance.xlsx).
 Adjust the number_of_times_to_upsample parameter in the code based on the performance of your system.